GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/gce/serial-log-analyzer.md

     SSHD checks:
         - Check if we have logs related to successful startup of SSHD service.

+    SSHD Auth Failures checks:
+        - Check for SSH issues due to bad permissions of files or directories

     Google Guest Agent checks:
         - Check if we have logs related to successful startup of Google Guest Agent.